-- 1. The user must have no other tokens assign. - 2.
-The token must be not assigned to any user. - 3.
-The token must be located in the realm of the authenticating user.
+1. The user must have no other tokens assigned.

-Warning: In this case assigning the token is only a
+- 2. The token must be not assigned to any user. - 3.
+The token must be located in the realm of the authenticating user. - 4.
+(The user needs to enter the correct userstore password)

-one-factor-authentication: the possession of the token.
+Warning: If you set the policy to any_pin the token will be assigned to the user no matter what pin he enters.
+In this case assigning the token is only a one-factor-authentication: the possession of the token.

-otp_pin_random
+otp pin random